wp-plugins/wp-user-stylesheet-switcher/readme.txt

 = Plugin Features =
 * Easy installation/setup
+* Any number of switchers
-* Any number of stylesheet options
+* Each switcher can have any number of stylesheet options
 * Set a default stylesheet
-* Multiple instances of stylesheet lists can be present on the same page.
+* Multiple instances of switchers/stylesheet lists can be present on the same page.
 * Choice between a dropdown or icon list for each list
 * Can be used with a shortcode in a post/page, with the widget and with a php function in the theme
 * For each list, possibility to show/hide the title